Johansson v. SentinelOne, Inc. et al | Law.com Radar

-SentinelOne, a cybersecurity platform that employs AI in threat detection and response, and its top officers were hit with a securities class action on Tuesday in California Northern District Court.
-The suit, brought by Glancy Prongay & Murray and the Law Offices of Howard G. Smith, accuses the defendants of overestimating revenue projections by over $25 million.
+SentinelOne, a cybersecurity platform that employs AI in threat detection and response, and the company's top officers were hit with a securities class action Tuesday in California Northern District Court.
+The suit, brought by Glancy Prongay & Murray and the Law Offices of Howard G. Smith, centers on a downward adjustment of SentinelOne's revenue projections for fiscal year 2024.
 Counsel have not yet appeared for the defendants.
-The case is 3:23-cv-02786, Johansson v.
-SentinelOne Inc. et al.
+The case is 4:23-cv-02786, Johansson v.
+SentinelOne, Inc. et al.

 AI & Automation